Břeclav: 16th–19th centuries

-In 1534, the Břeclav manor was acquired by the Zierotins.
+In 1534, the Břeclav estate was acquired by the Zierotin family.
 The family rebuilt the castle to a Renaissance residence, which also retained its military function.
 In the 16th century, the prosperity with flourishing agriculture, crafts and science occurred.
 The development ended with the Thirty Years' War.
-After the Battle of White Mountain, the Břeclav manor was confiscated to Zierotins.
-In 1638, the Liechtensteins bought the devastated manor.
+After the Battle of White Mountain, the Břeclav estate was confiscated to the Zierotins.
+In 1638, the Liechtensteins bought the devastated estate.

 Břeclav's Jewish community was first documented in the 16th century, although some individual Jews may have arrived earlier, in the 14th or early 15th centuries.
 The Jewish population became extinct during the Thirty Years' War.
 New Jewish settlers came in 1650.

 The post-war recovery was slow.
 In 1742, Břeclav was destroyed by a large fire.
 Until the 1830s, both Břeclav and Old Břeclav were insignificant agricultural small market towns and together had about 3,000 inhabitants.
-In 1836–1839, the railway from Brno to Vienna was built and the economic development started.
+In 1836–1839, the railway from Vienna to Brno was built and the causing the start of the economic development.
 Lumber and food factories were established, and the population began to grow.
 In 1872, Břeclav was promoted to a town.

-Modern history

-In 1919, three original municipalities merged (Břeclav, Old Břeclav and Jewish Municipality of Břeclav).
-In 1938–1945, Břeclav was a part of Nazi Germany, although the town's population was mostly Czech-speaking.
+The Jewish industrialist Kuffner family played a pivotal role in the development of the town.
+In 1862, they established a sugar factory that grew to become the largest in Austria-Hungary.
+The Kuffner family contributed to the town's infrastructure by sponsoring the construction of the Jewish synagogue and cemetery.

+20th–21st centuries

+With the dissolution of Austria-Hungary after World War I, the area (including the neighbouring municipalities of Poštorná and Charvátská Nová Ves, which were mostly Czech speaking, but had been parts of Lower Austria until the 1919 Treaty of Saint-Germain-en-Laye) became part of newly independent Czechoslovakia.
+In 1919, three formerly separate municipalities merged (Břeclav, Old Břeclav and Jewish Municipality of Břeclav).

+From 1938 to 1945, Břeclav was annexed by Nazi Germany.
 The Jewish community disappeared as a result of the Holocaust.
-The German population was expelled after World War II.
-In 1974, Poštorná and Charvátská Nová Ves, which were parts of Lower Austria until the Treaty of Saint-Germain-en-Laye, were joined.
+After World War II, the German speaking population was expelled.
+In 1974, Poštorná and Charvátská Nová Ves were incorporated into the town.
+From 1976 to 2006, Ladná was also an administrative part of Břeclav.

-Northern edge of Břeclav was heavily damaged by the 2021 South Moravia tornado.
+The northern edge of Břeclav was heavily damaged by the 2021 South Moravia tornado.